kyma-project/kyma/resources/jaeger/README.md

 ## Installation
-Jaeger installation is optional.
-You can install Jaeger on a Kyma instance and run it locally using Helm.
+While Jager installs automatically during cluster installation, local Jaeger installation is optional.
+In this case, you can install Jaeger on a Kyma instance and run it locally using Helm.
+For details, see [Install Jaeger locally](../../docs/tracing/docs/010-details-Jaeger.md).